Year 10

 Elizabeth was declared a saint four years after her death.
 She is often symbolized by a triple crown, which stands for her roles as a member of royalty, as a mother, and as a saint, crowned in heaven.

-Vision for Year 9 - KS4 READY!
+Vision for Year 10

 Each student is made ‘in the image and likeness of God.’
 So, it follows that every person’s life and dignity must be respected and supported from conception until the end of their natural life on earth.